planet-nine-app/planet-nine/README.md

 We went from the Wright Brothers to the moon in 66 years, and we've had personal computers for less than 40.
 Doesn't seem all that unreasonable that given another couple hundred thousand years that we figure out some way off this rock, and leave it for the next species to find some evolutionary pressure solved by sudden growth in intelligence to try and figure out how to get off the rock again.

-So let's call it half a mil years to evolve one of these smarty space-faring civs.
+So let's call it half a million years to evolve one of these smarty space-faring civs.
 The sun's got another five billion years or so until it blows up, and ends the Earth's abilty to churn out civs.
 That's 10k more civs.